Communicative Disorders Courses

 3

-Acquired Motor Speech Disorder
+Acquired Motor Speech Disorders

 Advanced study of the nature, assessment and treatment of acquired speech disorders, including dysarthria and apraxia.